agateblue/django-dynamic-preferences/docs/commands.rst

 This command will check that every preference in database correspond to a registered preference.
-It's particularly useful when you remove a preference for your ``dynamic_preferences_registry.py`` file, because corresponding model instances are not automatically deleted from your database, a situation that will lead to errors accross your project.
+It's particularly useful when you remove a preference for your ``dynamic_preferences_registry.py`` file, because corresponding model instances are not automatically deleted from your database, a situation that will lead to errors across your project.

 ``checkpreferences`` handle this for you and will delete preferences model when no corresponding preference is found in registries.